qmk/qmk_firmware/users/wanleg/readme.md

 The above code will merge, push to remote, and delete both the local and remote TEST branches

 ---
-## STM32F103C8T6 Preparation
+## STM32F103C8T6 Setup
-Cheap "Blue/Black Pills" typically do not come with a bootloader.
+Cheap "Blue/Black Pills" typically do not come with a bootloader installed.
 The Black Pill uses [generic_boot20_pb12.bin](https://github.com/rogerclarkmelbourne/STM32duino-bootloader/blob/master/binaries/generic_boot20_pb12.bin).
 The Blue Pill uses [generic_boot20_pc13.bin](https://github.com/rogerclarkmelbourne/STM32duino-bootloader/blob/master/binaries/generic_boot20_pc13.bin).
-The following instructions are adapted from [here](http://wiki.stm32duino.com/index.php?title=Burning_the_bootloader).
+The following instructions have been adapted from [here](http://wiki.stm32duino.com/index.php?title=Burning_the_bootloader).
 ### Bootloader
-Flashing the bootloader onto the Black Pill via USB to Serial converter using UART1 The Black Pill does not come with any USB bootloader.
+Flashing a bootloader on to a Black Pill can be done via a USB to Serial converter (e.g. CP2102).
 This process should be roughly the same for all F103 boards.

 1. Download the correct bootloader binary
 2. Set the 'boot 0' pin/jumper high, and 'boot 1' low
   B0+ to center pin
   B1- to center pin
 3. Connect the board to the PC using a USB to serial converter
   RX to PA9
   TX to PA10
   GND to Ground
   3.3V to 3.3 Volts
-4. Download and install Flash Loader Demonstrator from [here](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/flasher-stm32.html)
+4. Download and install __Flash Loader Demonstrator__ from [here](http://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-programmers/flasher-stm32.html)
-5. Use Flash Loader Demonstrator to flash the bootloader Ensure the correct COM port is selected.
+5. Use __Flash Loader Demonstrator__ to flash the bootloader
+  Ensure the correct COM port is selected.
   Use the "Download to Device" option, with "Erase necessary pages" selected
-6. After a successful flash, set 'boot 0' pin/jumper low B0- to center pin
+6. After a successful flash, set 'boot 0' pin/jumper low
+  B0- to center pin
   B1- to center pin (no change)

 ### Flashing QMK
-As of April 2019, the `:dfu-util` target doesn't work on the \*Pill.
-You will need to use dfu-util directly
+As of April 2019, the `:dfu-util` target doesn't work on a \*Pill.
+You will need to use dfu-util directly.
 1. Use QMK to build your `.bin`
 2. Run `dfu-util.exe -d 1eaf:0003 -a 2 -D YOUR_FIRMWARE.bin"`
   If this is the first QMK flash on the \*Pill, you will need to synchronize your Reset Button-push with starting the command.
 By default, the \*Pill only stays in bootloader mode for about 3 seconds before returning to normal operation.

 See [this page](https://docs.qmk.fm/#/faq_build?id=unknown-device-for-dfu-bootloader) if Windows can't see anything to upload to.
+---